PeterHajdu/presentations/lambda/lambda.md

 -> model of computation
 -> investigate functions, function application and recursion -> Which problems can be solved?
+-> "Anything that is computable can be computed by lambda calculus."

 ---
 <Exp> ::= <identifier>        |